-PHL 112 Medical Ethics
+3 Medical Ethics

 An introduction to philosophical thinking through consideration of problems at the interface of medicine and ethics.
-Students will use existing ethical theories to explore the philosophical dimensions of issues such as professional ethics, patient rights, informed consent, communicable/ notifiable diseases, narcotics, abortion, sterilization, euthanasia, and life sustaining technology.
+Students will use existing ethical theories to explore the philosophical dimensions of issues such as professional ethics, patient rights, informed consent, communicable/notifiable diseases, narcotics, abortion, sterilization, euthanasia, and life sustaining technology.
 Ethical issues will be explored within the context of current laws and cases which structure medical practice.

-Prerequisite: Score of "70" or higher on Reading portion of the Basic Skills Assessment or completion of ENG 073
+Prerequisite: Score of "70" or higher on Reading portion of the Basic Skills Assessment or completion of ENG 073 from living in a world with scarce resources.
+Prerequisite: Placement in ENG 101 or completion of required Developmental English

-Modern Science and Human Value 3 An introduction to philosophical thinking through consideration of problems at the interface of science and ethics.
-Students will explore the biological and philosophical dimensions of ethical controversies surrounding such issues as abortion, euthanasia, pharmaceutical development, pre-natal testing, recombinant DNA research, the creation of life, and problems which arise from living in a world with scarce resources.
+Modern Science and Human Value 3

+An introduction to philosophical thinking through consideration of problems at the interface of science and ethics.
+Students will explore the biological and philosophical dimensions of ethical controversies surrounding such issues as abortion, euthanasia, pharmaceutical development, pre-natal testing, recombinant DNA research, the creation of life, and problems which arise